 '''

-security.paths

-Certificate-Path
+EAP-TLS

+RSA-Certificate-Path

 "<file path>"

 "<file path>"

-Key-Path
+RSA-Key-Path

+DSA-Certificate-Path

 "<file path>"

+"<file path>"

+DSA-Key-Path

 CA-Path

 "<file path>"

 Random-Path

 "<file path>"

+"<file path>"

 CRL-Path

-"<file path>"

-ECDSA-Certificate-Path

-"<file path>"

-ECDSA-Key-Path
+ECDHE-Parameter-Curve

 "<curve name>"

-ECDHE-Parameter-Curve

-"<attr \overline{d}esc>"

 Cert-Name-Attr

+"<attr desc>"

+Tunneled-EAP-MTU-Reduction

+<value>

+Max-Framed-MTU

-Tunneled-EAP-MTU-Reduction <value>
+<value>

 SSL-Debug-Level

 <value>

+Cipher-List

+<string>

+TLS-Version

+<string>

+Use-Server-Cipher-Preferences

+<yes/no>

 }

 '''

-Variable Description Certificate-Path (string) Full path to the RAD-Series Server RSA certificate in .pem or .cer format.
+Variable Description RSA-Certificate-Path (string) Full path to the RAD-Series Server RSA certificate in .pem or .cer format.
 The CA certificate for this server certificate MUST be present in the CA list file.
 To disable the RSA cipher suites, configure this variable as empty ("").
-The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/rsa_cert.pem Server Manager property: Server Certificate Path Key-Path (string) Full path to the file in .pem or .cer format that contains the private key used to generate the RAD-Series Server RSA certificate.
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/rsa_cert.pem RSA-Key-Path (string) Full path to the file in .pem or .cer format that contains the private key used to generate the RAD-Series Server RSA certificate.
 This file cannot have a pass phrase or be encrypted.
 To disable the RSA cipher suites, configure this variable as empty ("").
-The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/rsa_key.pem Server Manager property: Server Private Key Path CA-Path (string) Full path to the Certificate Authority certificate for the client and server certificates.
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/rsa_key.pem DSA-Certificate-Path (string) Full path to the RAD-Series Server DSA certificate in .pem or .cer format.
+The CA certificate for this server certificate MUST be present in the CA list file.
+To disable the ECC cipher suites, configure this variable as empty ("") or do not configure it at all.
+The default value is set based on the installation location and is by default set to: \(\text{\tex{\tex DSA-Key-Path (string) Full path to the file in .pem or .cer format that contains the private key used to generate the RAD-Series Server DSA certificate.
+This file cannot have a pass phrase or be encrypted.
+To disable the ECC cipher suites, configure this variable as empty ("") or do not configure it at all.
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/ecdsa_key.pem CA-Path (string) Full path to the Certificate Authority certificate for the client and server certificates.
 Used by the RAD-Series Server to authenticate client certificates.
 The CA certificate must be in .pem format.
-The default value is set based on the installation location and is by default set to: \(/etc/opt/aaa/security/ca_list.pem \) Server Manager property: Client Certificate Authority Path
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/ca_list.pem Random-Path (string) Full path to the random seed used to generate encryption keys.
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/random.rnd CRL-Path (string) Full path to the Certificate Revocation List.
+This is used by EAP-TLS to identify certificates that are no longer valid and therefore the access will be denied.
+The default value is set based on the installation location and is by default set to: /etc/opt/aaa/security/random.rnd